AG 9: The role of semantic extension and pragmatics in synchronic language change, language development and language variation

 The development of lexical modulation: pragmatics, polysemy and sense conventions

-Julia Heine, Martin Fuchs, Malte Rosemeyer (Freie Universität Berlin)
+Julia Heine, Martin Fuchs & Malte Rosemeyer (FU Berlin)

 (Lack of) reanalysis of ‘FINISH + GERUND’ in English: experimentally assessing the role of subordination and informativity in bridging contexts

-Ioli Baroncini, Anna Michelotti, Helen Engemann (University of Mannheim)
+Ioli Baroncini, Anna Michelotti & Helen Engemann (Mannheim)

 The semanto-pragmatic development of the German sentence adverb leider (‘unfortunately’) as a process of metonymic shift and semantic extension